Amcor - The Australian Paper Manufacturing Company

 Rupp, Otto.
 Reminiscences [unpublished manuscript MS BOX 2684/4].
 State Library of Victoria (Melbourne).

-Photographs held by Trove at the National Library of Australia
+There are images held by the National Library of Australia (TROVE)